यदृच्छालाभसन्तुष्टो द्वन्द्वातीतो विमत्सर: |

 Translation:

-Content with whatsoever he gets without efforts, free from the pains of opposites, free from malice, balanced in success and failure, though acting, he is not bound.
+Content with whatsoever he gets without efforts, free from the pairs of opposites, free from malice, balanced in success and failure, though acting, he is not bound.

 Commentary: